Month: November 2020

 Voice Recognition

-Devices with voice recognition features, also called speech to text, enable you to enter work order details while reducing typed data entry.
+Rugged CMMS devices with voice recognition features, also called speech-to-text, enable you to enter work order details while reducing typed data entry.
 Simply activate the speech-to-text feature, and the device will transpose any verbal input into text.
 This feature comes in handy when traveling between locations or when devices may not pick up touch input due to gloves, grease, or water.

 Barcode Scanning